 • Increased pain, swelling, warmth, or redness.

-• Pus or blood draining from the exit site.
+• Pus or blood draining from the line.

 • A fever.

-Watch closely for any changes in your health, and be sure to contact your doctor if:
+Watch closely for any changes in your health, and be sure to contact your doctor if you have any problems.

 Credits